 However, machine learning systems are disrupting more areas of human endeavor than the arts; word-based systems like ChatGPT and Open AI Playground (not to be confused with Playground AI.com) are being used to write advertising copy, blog posts, term papers and computer code, and will be sought after to take over a variety of other jobs.

 You may have noticed the prevalence of fake humans keeping you from talking to a real person when you try to get “customer service” on the phone, the “convenient self service checkouts” that encourage you to do a checkout clerk’s job for free, as well as taking orders from a machine, and robot voices in other aspects of modern life.
-All of these will become more sophisticated as machine learning makes its presence felt.
+All of these will become more sophisticated — and harder to discern as non-human — as machine learning makes its presence felt.

 Companies love the fantasy of having to pay no employee salaries or benefits, instead having machines fulfill their roles in selling goods and services to consumers (who, one assumes, will be paid salaries by other firms that are less savvy).